The Fast And The Fuel-Less

 Summary

-- Rising gas prices are accelerating the shift from traditional internal combustion vehicles to EVs - reshaping the auto industry and driving semiconductor demand.
+- According to the U.S. Department of Energy, driving an electric vehicle could save as much as 60% on average compared to traditional cars, assuming a fuel price of $2.85 per gallon.

-- According to the U.S. Department of Energy, driving an EV could save as much as 60% on average compared to traditional cars, assuming a fuel price of $2.85 per gallon.
+- We believe this industry transformation is gaining momentum and will fuel demand for the semiconductors at the core of many EV systems.

-- As the shift from ICEs to EVs continues apace, we believe industry leaders along the semiconductor supply chain are well-positioned to benefit.
+- Most recently, TSMC established a European Semiconductor Manufacturing Company (ESMC) joint venture with Bosch, Infineon, and NXP to build a fab in Germany.

 By Yan Taw (YT) Boon